taisei-project/taisei/doc/DEVELOPMENT.rst

 Music and sound effects are located in ``resources/00-taisei.pkgdir/sfx``.

 For sprites, any image editor will do.
-Sprites are locaed in ``atlas``, in ``.png`` format.
+Sprites are located in ``atlas``.
 However, to have sprites properly appear in Taisei, you'll need a few packages and tools first to rebuild the atlas so the game can load them properly.

 You'll need ``rectpack`` and ``pillow`` from ``Python PIP``: